 – the networking approach that’s best for you

 If you’re already curious about Clean Language and metaphor, this networking workshop offers you an opportunity to play with them in the wild.
-And if you don’t care about …
+And if you …

 Eighteen months ago in Ireland, Johnson Controls launched an accelerator program to incubate a new business unit within their organisation.
 Using lean and agile principles, a security platform for smart buildings has emerged from combining Internet of Things sensor data with machine learning insights.